mkmat/FENE-CB-model/README.md

 With the functions at hand, you can calculate time-averaged mean values to rate the effect of a chosen averaging interval on the mean values, or to extrapolate quantities to a later waiting time.
 As the fits are based on data for *t*<sub>w</sub> &in; [10<sup>4</sup>,10<sup>6</sup>] for &kappa; &in; {0,10,50,75} and *t*<sub>w</sub> &in; [10<sup>4</sup>,10<sup>5</sup>] for &kappa; &in; {2,5,15,20,30,40,100} the predictions far outside these regimes must be regarded as  crude estimates.
 For example, extrapolating the number of edges (E) to unity makes sense, while extrapolating them to zero is certainly over-stressing the fit function.

+## LAMMPS implementation

+The FENE-CB model studied in this work is coveniently implemented in LAMMPS via

+      variable rc equal 1.359  #
+      variable kappa equal 10

+      atom_style angle
+      read_data file.data nocoeff
+      mass * 1.0
+      pair_style lj/cut ${rc}
+      pair_modify shift yes
+      pair_coeff * * 3 1.0 ${rc}
+      bond_style fene
+      bond_coeff * 30 1.5 1.0 1.0
+      special_bonds fene
+      angle_style cosine
+      angle_coeff * ${kappa}

+      comm_modify cutoff 4.0
+      neighbor 0.3 bin
+      fix NVE all nve
+      fix LANGEVIN all langevin 1 1 2 123456 zero yes

+where it is assumed that you have an initial configuration file.data at hand.
+The above can serve as the header of your LAMMPS input file.